-Former world heavyweight champion Andy Ruiz Jr. is getting back to his best after moving his training camp to Las Vegas, Nevada.
+Former world heavyweight champion Andy Ruiz Jr. returns to his best after moving his training camp to Las Vegas, Nevada.

-Ruiz had been in Californa, initially, working out on his own in a bid to stay focused during the pandemic.
+Ruiz had been in California, initially, working out on his own to stay focused during the pandemic.

 Weeks on, and Mexico’s first top division ruler is looking sharp as he participates in sessions with a friend of WBN, Jorge Capetillo.

-WBN asked Capetillo for an update on Ruiz but was told the 30-year-old is simply trying to stay away from the limelight and doing his job.
+WBN asked Capetillo for an update on Ruiz.
+We were told the 30-year-old is simply trying to stay away from the limelight and doing his job.

-With a lot to prove, Ruiz is hell-bent on landing another shot at Anthony Joshua following a disappointing showing in 2019.
+With much to prove, Ruiz is hell-bent on landing another shot at Anthony Joshua.
+It followed a disappointing showing in 2019.

-Bashing up Joshua in June to shock the world, Ruiz had the title belts at his mercy and just needed to remain lasered in on remaining at the helm.
+Bashing up Joshua in June to shock the world, Ruiz had the title belts at his mercy and needed to remain lasered in on staying at the helm.

-Joshua kept in shape, as he always does, and did a job on Ruiz via the jab.
-Ruiz simply wasn’t mobile enough and was carrying far too much baggage.
+Joshua kept in shape, as he always does.
+He did a job on Ruiz via the jab.
+Ruiz wasn’t mobile enough and was carrying far too much baggage.

-Fast forward another six months and it’s all change again for Ruiz.
+Fast forward another six months, and it’s all changed again for Ruiz.
 He now knows what he’s lost and fully intends to get it back.

-Due to a previous reign, Ruiz could be just one or two wins from another opportunity, having been linked to fights with Deontay Wilder, Dillian Whyte, and Luis Ortiz.
+Due to a previous reign, Ruiz could be just one or two wins from another opportunity.
+He’s already been linked to fights with Deontay Wilder, Dillian Whyte, and Luis Ortiz.